henrycatalinismith/11tysass/readme.md

 tools, 11tysass provides this flexible extension point so that you can choose your own.

+Each item in the array should be a function that accepts a CSS string and returns another CSS string.
+Here's an example using [PostCSS] and [Autoprefixer] to post-process the rendered CSS output from Sass.

 ```javascript
 const { sassPlugin } = require("@hendotcat/11tysass")
 const autoprefixer = require("autoprefixer")